Categories

 Bulbs, tubers etc.

-Agapanthus – love the heat but will need a decent amount of water if grown in a pot
+Agapanthus – these love the heat but will need a decent amount of water if grown in a pot

-Crinum powellii – despite their large strappy leaves crinums are sun worshippers and will produce stunning white or pink scented lily-like flowers in early autumn if planted in the right place.
+Crinum – despite their large strappy leaves crinums are sun worshippers and will produce stunning white or pink scented lily-like flowers in early autumn if planted in the right place.
 They will however need a small mechanical digger to shift their enormous bulbs if ever you tire of them

 Dahlia coccinea